 Recognizing the challenges in setting prevention thresholds and prioritizing pathways of concern, there are many methods that may contribute greatly to reducing the spread of NZ mudsnails.
 Some prevention methods are applicable to a variety of pathways and invasive species.
 For example, where NZ mudsnail spread is associated with inadvertent contamination of equipment, clothing, or other materials, educational materials and programs aimed at the associated audiences can promote decontamination activities.
+A strong strategic public outreach campaign targeting various audiences can protect lakes, rivers and streams from the spread of invasive species.
 Education on the harmful effects that NZ mudsnails have in conjunction with information on how to prevent the spread is essential in the control and management.
 Prevention of introduction is always the best tool to manage invasive species.

-Hazard Analysis and Critical Control Point (HACCP) planning is another general tool for managing invasive species pathways.
-HACCP plans identify potential pathways of introduction of invasive species and identify how the pathways can be broken to prevent the introduction.
-Development and implementation of HACCP plans for activities likely to transport NZ mudsnails can significantly reduce spread.
+Hazard Analysis and Critical Control Point - Natural Resource Management (HACCP-NRM) planning is another general tool for managing invasive species pathways.
+HACCP-NRM plans identify potential pathways of introduction of invasive species and identify how the pathways can be broken to prevent the introduction.
+Development and implementation of HACCP-NRM plans for activities likely to transport NZ mudsnails can significantly reduce spread.

-Pathway-specific management options include:
+Pathway-specific management actions may include:

 - a.
 Fish hatcheries and other aquaculture operations: For facilities where no known NZ mudsnail contamination occurs, close visual inspection of water systems, raceways, stocking equipment, as well as regular gut content analysis can detect the arrival of snails before they can be spread.
 For facilities with contaminated water supplies, well water or other alternative uncontaminated sources should be used for any situation where there is exposure to fish.
 Similarly, equipment (e.g., nets) used within contaminated water should not be used in areas of the facility that are on clean water.
 Gear used in the field should not be used in the hatchery, and all gear should be stored in walk-in freezers, if available, treated with decontamination methods or thoroughly dried.
 When there is evidence or even likely risk that fish are consuming live NZ mudsnails, releasing those fish only at sites already contaminated by mudsnails can avoid further spread.
 Current research on the effects of fish feeding, snail size, snail meal size, and fish size on snail transit and survival through the gastrointestinal tract of rainbow trout/steelhead will help develop a depuration strategy that infected hatcheries can implement before stocking fish.
 Preliminary investigations also suggest that copper, carbon dioxide under pressure, and hydrocyclonic separators may prove useful in both decontaminating fish hatchery water supplies and preventing spread into uncontaminated areas of a hatchery.
-Ozone has not been shown to be effective in killing NZ mudsnails in a hatchery environment (Moffitt, personal communication.) - b.
+Ozone has not been shown to be effective in killing NZ mudsnails in a hatchery environment (Moffitt, pers. comm.). - b.
 Recreational watercraft and trailers: Given their small size, it may not be practical in many situations to completely eliminate NZ mudsnails that have contaminated recreational boats or trailers.
-However, providing information and resources (and/or regulatory requirements) to promote thorough cleaning of watercraft before it exits a contaminated site will certainly reduce risk.
-Promoting thorough drying of boats and trailers before launching at new locations will also minimize introductions.
+However, providing information and resources (and/or regulatory requirements) to promote thorough inspections, cleaning and removal of organisms from watercraft before it exits a contaminated site will certainly reduce risk.
+Promoting thorough drying of boats and trailers before launching at new locations will also prevent introductions.
 There are a number of guidelines developed under the 100th Meridian Initiative focused on reducing boater transport of zebra mussels that are applicable to NZ mudsnails.
 Similarly, boater movement surveys developed for the 100th Meridian Initiative that focus on NZ mudsnail infested waters can help target prevention activities toward potential "hot spots" for new introductions.
 For more information, see http://100thmeridian.org.